nanoporetech/minknow_api/README.md

 A rust implementation of the minknow_api client for interacting with MinKNOW.
 More information on MinKNOW and minknow_api client, see [the minknow_api python client repository](https://github.com/nanoporetech/minknow_api).

+Note that this library attempts to match the interfaces of the minknow_api python client, however, in some cases, additional interfaces have been added to simplify client usage.

 ## Contributing

 Prequisites: